 Care should also be taken on school camps and excursions where this policy applies.

 Implementation of Policy

-- First Aid Kits are available to administer first aid in response to snake bites - Staff trained in First Aid - Following all procedures as set out in this policy
+- first aid kits are available to administer first aid in response to snake bites - staff are trained in first aid - follow all procedures as set out in this policy.